-It is often argued that population pressure leads to slippage as the systems may not cope with increased demand for water.
+More People Less Slippage: It is often argued that population pressure leads to slippage as the systems may not cope with increased demand for water.
 Contrary to this our estimates show a significant inverse relationship between population size and extent of slippage.
 In other words, highly populated districts have lower incidence of slippage.
 This could be due to the reason that higher population may lead to better resource generation and hence better management of the systems (O&M).
 Further, higher population is also associated with economic development i.e., developed districts may have less incidence of slippage.
 But, the variable measuring per capita income did not turn out significant.

-Contrary to the expectation, status of health revealed a significant positive impact on slippage.
+Slippage and Health: Contrary to the expectation, status of health revealed a significant positive impact on slippage.
 This positive relationship is a bit puzzling.
 The explanation could be: slippage due to water quality could result in better health status, as the access to poor quality of water is less.
 Such phenomenon is observed in some of the costal districts where communities have abandoned the systems in favour of purchased water or water purification plants set up by private people or NGOs (Reddy and Dev, 2006; Reddy, et. al., 2008).
 At the same time, health is not an indicator of water quality alone.

-Rainfall reflects the strength of the source be it surface water or groundwater.
+Slippage in Naturally Endowed Regions: Rainfall reflects the strength of the source be it surface water or groundwater.
 High rainfall regions are expected to have low incidence of slippage as high rainfall not only ensures quantity of water but also improves the quality of water.
-Our estimates vindicate the expectation with significant negative relation between rainfall and incidence of slippage.
-Adult education also revealed a significant negative impact on slippage.
+The estimates vindicate the expectation with significant negative relation between rainfall and incidence of slippage.

+Education / Awareness and Slippage: Adult education also revealed a significant negative impact on slippage.
 Education levels reflect the strength of human capital.
 Better human capital is expected to result in better management of the resource due to greater awareness.
-Our results show that the incidence of slippage tends to be low in the districts with higher adult literacy level.
+The results show that the incidence of slippage tends to be low in the districts with higher adult literacy level.
 This indicates that improving the literacy in the rural areas could improve the sustainability of the WASH service delivery.